Marcius Turbo

 Quintus Marcius Turbo was prefect of the Praetorian Guard and a close friend and military advisor to both emperor Trajan and Hadrian during the early 2nd century.

 Early life

-Not much is known about the early life of Turbo.
-There are few records or references that provide reliable information regarding his life before he became a soldier.
+Little is known about Turbo's early life.
+Few records or references provide reliable information regarding his life before he became a soldier.
 However, it is known that he was born in the late 1st century and came from a city in western Greece called Epidaurus, which was a place well known for its religious temples and healing centers.
 It is thought he held the rank of primipilus at one point.